mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/install/index.md

 Note:  Alternatively, you can install Minio from the DC/OS web interface by clicking on Deploy after selecting the app from Catalog.

 ## Service Discovery
-Each Service Discovery requires parameters to be passed for thier respective SD, Minio DC\OS mesos offers following service discovery mechanism :
+Each Service Discovery requires parameters to be passed for their respective SD, Minio DC\OS mesos offers following service discovery mechanism :

 1. Mesos-DNS: